futurice/pepperoni-app-kit/docs/ARCHITECTURE.md

 The `modules` directory contains most of the interesting bits of the application.
 As a rule of thumb, this is where all code that modifies that application state or reads it from the store should go.

-Each module is its own directory, and represents a "discrete domain" within the application.
-There is no hard and fast rule on how to split your application to modules (in fact, this is one of the most difficult decisions in designing a Redux application), but here are some qualities of a good module:
+Each module is its own directory and represents a "discrete domain" within the application.
+There is no hard and fast rule on how to split your application into modules (in fact, this is one of the most difficult decisions in designing a Redux application), but here are some qualities of a good module:

  * Represents a screen in the application, or a collection of screens that form a feature.
  * Represents some technical feature that needs its own state (e.g. `navigation`).